 For example, what may seem like a straightforward routine, medication adherence, becomes a key and challenging aspect of managing health.
 A look at the numbers shows how increased age leads to juggling more medications.
-Three out of four adults over the age of 50 take one or more prescription medications on a regular basis.
-In fact, 86% of those age 65 and older regularly take prescription drugs, with 53 percent taking four or more on a regular basis.9
+Eighty percent of people over 65 take at least two prescription drugs and over 50% take four or more.9

 I’ll Be There For You

 Due to changes in health, individually or as a couple, social well-being may change.
 Fewer opportunities to join friends and family may be available.
 Additionally, friends in the same age cohort managing their own health-related issues make maintaining connections a greater challenge.

 Complexity also arises in the need for suitable housing and occasional or daily assistance from a friend or family member to help run routine errands and maintain the home.
 While many legal affairs haven’t yet come into play, such as a health care proxy or power of attorney, this phase of retirement often highlights the growing importance to have these legal contingencies established so that they are available when necessary.